 Kinsey Wilson is a leading digital news executive.
 He has held top editorial and business positions at The New York Times, NPR and USA TODAY and played a key role in the digital transformation of their businesses.
 He is currently an executive with Automattic Inc., where for two years he served as President of WordPress.com, the company’s flagship commercial product, whose namesake powers over a third of the web.
-In February 2020 he handed responsibility for the business back to the founder to devote more time to Newspack, a grant-funded technology initiative he developed to help small and medium-sized news organizations find a path to financial sustainability.
-More than 100 news sites have launched on the platform, with dozens more signed on.
+Since February 2020 he has headed Newspack, a grant-funded technology initiative he founded to help independent digital news organizations find a path to financial sustainability.
+More than 200 news sites have launched on the platform, with dozens more signed on.

 Wilson joined The Times in February 2015 after six years in senior leadership positions at NPR.
 As EVP and Chief Content Officer he oversaw NPR’s worldwide news gathering, programming and digital operations.
 Under his leadership, NPR became known as a leading digital innovator, pioneering new forms of listening including NPR One, a popular one-touch digital listening platform.
 During that time, NPR’s journalism was recognized with major honors including duPont-Columbia, Peabody and Emmy awards.